|

 Bulimia Nervosa - Johns Hopkins Medicine

-Bulimia is a serious illness that causes severe problems with a person's eating behaviors.
-It is marked by uncontrolled episodes of overeating, called bingeing.
-This is followed by purging with methods such as vomiting or misuse of laxatives or water pills (diuretics).
+Bulimia is an eating disorder.
+It is characterized by uncontrolled episodes of overeating, called bingeing.
+This is followed by purging with methods such as vomiting or misuse of laxatives.

 Bulimia - Harvard Health